sirredbeard/awesome-wsl/README.md

 ### 4. What is the Windows Subsystem for Linux?

 Windows Subsystem for Linux is a compatibility layer for running Linux binary executables natively on Windows 10.
-WSL provides a Linux-compatible kernel interface developed by Microsoft, which can then run a Linux distribution of the user's choice on top of it.
-Linux applications run within the Linux distribution which provides the application's dependencies and Linux package management in a container-like environment.
+No re-compilation is required.
+WSL provides a Linux-compatible kernel interface developed by Microsoft and allows a user to chose a Linux distribution to install from the Microsoft Store.
+Linux applications run within the Linux distribution which provides the application's dependencies and package management in a container-like environment.

 ### 5. Is Windows Subsystem for Linux an emulator?

-No. Windows Subsystem for Linux is not an emulator or [VirtualBox](https://www.virtualbox.org/).
+No. Windows Subsystem for Linux is not an emulator or virtualizer like [VirtualBox](https://www.virtualbox.org/).
 WSL executes unmodified Linux ELF64 binaries by emulating a Linux kernel interface on top of the Windows kernel in Windows 10.
 The WSL kernel interface translates Linux system calls to Windows system calls which executes them at native speed.
 WSL is closer in it's approach to [Wine](https://www.winehq.org/) which is a compatibility layer to run Windows binaries on Linux by re-implementing Windows system and API calls in libraries.

 ### 6. How does Windows Subsystem for Linux *really* work?